-As one the greatest actor of all time, Marlon Brando was an unyielding force on screen.
+As one of the greatest actors of all time, Marlon Brando was an unyielding force on screen.
 And off-screen, his raucous life resembled the melodramas in which he acted in.
 Between his abusive tendencies and disturbing eating habits, it’s clear that Brando was no conventional Hollywood star.
-And though it never defined Brando’s career, there’s one particular personal tragedy which stands out: a murder in the family.
+And though it never defined Brando’s career, there’s one particular personal tragedy that stands out: a murder in the family.

 Trouble At Home